cognitedata/cognite-sdk-js/guides/authentication.md

 const assets = await client.assets.retrive({ id: 23232789217132 });
 ```

-After `client.authenticate()` call application waits for the message from the just popped up window about
+After `client.authenticate()` call application waits for the message from the pop-up window about
-successful or unsuccessful log in inside it.
+successful or unsuccessful sign in inside it.
 In case of `client.authenticate()` returns `true`
-you good to set cdf project name and make requests.
+you good to set CDF project name and make requests.

 ### Get cdf token